 Pregnancy and fibroids raise many questions for women.
-Since uterine fibroids could pose numerous potential problems before, during and after pregnancy, women may ask, “Can I get pregnant with fibroids?” and “Should I have a baby with fibroids?”
+Since uterine fibroids could pose numerous potential problems before, during, and after pregnancy, women may wonder if they can conceive with fibroids.
 This article answers all your questions about pregnancy and uterine fibroids.

 What Are the Symptoms of Fibroids in Pregnant Women?

 Often, women learn they have uterine fibroids when they go to their first ultrasound appointment to monitor their baby’s development.
 This is because many women who are experiencing fibroid symptoms think they are normal and disregard them.
 Only when they become more severe, do most women who are pregnant notice a change and seek professional help.

 Over 30 percent of women can experience fibroid symptoms during their pregnancy consisting of pain and bleeding.
 In one study, nearly 60 percent of women experience pain with their fibroids during their first trimester, while just over 10 percent experienced bleeding only.

 Can I Conceive With Fibroids?

 Conceiving with fibroids isn’t usually a problem, and many women with fibroids will become pregnant naturally and don’t require treatment for conception.
 Sometimes, depending on where and how the fibroids are growing, conceiving with uterine fibroids becomes challenging.

 Fibroids can impact your fertility and lead to pregnancy complications.
 If you know you want to conceive and don’t want to worry about how fibroids may impact your pregnancy, schedule an initial consultation with a fibroid specialist today.
 A fibroid specialist can help you determine if fibroid treatment prior to pregnancy is right for you.